tsukasaroot/longvinter-modtools/README.md

 Mods that uses resources (Like minimap which load maps from .png) needs some extrawork from creator to handle subfolders in CoreMods folder as mods files are contain in mod_name/mod_files.

+If you are a mod creator go check here : https://github.com/tsukasaroot/longvinter-mods

 ![alt text](https://github.com/tsukasaroot/longvinter-modtools/blob/master/readme-pics/img.png?raw=true)